YPares/nushellWith/README.md

 ## Pre-packaged nushell libraries & plugins

-This flake also provides as Nix derivations some nushell libraries and plugins published on Github, so you don't have to write nix derivations for them and deal with their own dependencies.
-PRs to add new things to [this list](./nix-src/nu-libs-and-plugins.nix) are very much welcome.
-Don't forget to add the URL of the library/plugin (and also of its external dependencies if it has any) to the `inputs` of the main [`flake.nix`](./flake.nix).
+This flake also provides as Nix derivations some nushell libraries and plugins, so you don't have to write nix derivations for them and deal with their own dependencies.
+All plugins from crates.io are procedurally packaged, which means some may fail to build due to their system dependencies not being explicitly listed here.
+See the [garnix build results](https://garnix.io/repo/YPares/nushellWith) to know which ones.

+PRs to add new things to the list of [packaged libraries & plugins](./nix-src/nu-libs-and-plugins.nix) are very much welcome.

 The nix attribute names of the provided plugins should be of the form `plugin-*` to tell plugins and libraries apart.